grant-m-s/AstronomicAL/docs/source/content/tutorials/active_learning.rst

 *****************************
 Even though we have only used a single classifier in this example, you are not restricted to only one.
 You can use any number of classifiers for your model, leading to an ensemble of classifiers known as a committee in Active Learning.

-If you choose to create a committee, at each iteration of Active Learning, each classifier will have to retrain, increasing the waiting times between queries.
+If you choose to create a committee, each classifier will have to retrain at each iteration of Active Learning, increasing the waiting times between queries.

 When using a committee, whenever the model is saved, rather than being a single file for the classifier, it is saved as a folder of classifier files, which would need to continue being used together as an ensemble.

 .. note::

-	When adding multiple classifiers, you will still add a separate query strategy for each; however, these are not used during training.
-Instead, the query strategy becomes the *vote entropy*, where the most informative point is the one that has the biggest disagreement between classifiers.
+	When adding multiple classifiers, you will still add a different query strategy for each; however, these are not used during training.
+Instead, the query strategy becomes the *vote entropy*, where the most informative point is the one that has the most significant disagreement between classifiers.

 .. raw:: html